-Pupil Attendance Data: Throughout the year, pupil attendance was consistently above 96% (Sep 19- Mar 20)
+Pupil Attendance Data: Throughout the year, pupil attendance was consistently above 96% b.
+Going concern

 Pupil Recruitment Data: Children have left and joined the school across the year, resulting in a slight increase in the overall school roll by the end of the academic year (207).
 The school has therefore had very limited pupil vacancies across the year, which is particularly positive bearing in mind the lower birth rates for the lower year groups at the school.